client9/misspell/README.md

 determine the rules to ignore by reverting the change and running the with the `-debug` flag.
 You can then see that the corrections were `htey -> they` and `aswell -> as well`.
 To ignore these two rules, you add `-i "htey,aswell"` to your command.
 With debug mode on, you can see it print the corrections, but it will no longer make them.

+<a name="ignore_path"></a>
+### How can I ignore files?

+Using the `-ipath "comma,separated,rules"` flag you can specify files to ignore.

+For example, if you were to run `misspell .` against current directory which is a golang repository, it usually has a vendor directory for 3rd library and a .git directory for git staff and you may not want to correct typos in those directories.
+You can then ignore those directories.
+To ignore those two directories, you add `-ipath ".git,vendor"` to your command.
+With debug mode on, you can see files in those directories are ignored by rules.

 <a name="output"></a>
 ### How can I change the output format?